Aliases for RAB13 Gene

 GeneCards Summary for RAB13 Gene

 RAB13 (RAB13, Member RAS Oncogene Family) is a Protein Coding gene.
-Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Clathrin derived vesicle budding.
-GO annotations related to this gene include GTP binding.
+Among its related pathways are Vesicle-mediated transport and Sertoli-Sertoli Cell Junction Dynamics.
+GO annotations related to this gene include GTP binding and protein kinase A catalytic subunit binding.
 An important paralog of this gene is RAB37.

 UniProtKB/Swiss-Prot for RAB13 Gene